 Holiday at Home is for Senior Citizens, held at St. Boniface Centre on Mondays between 10.30am and 4pm every 6-8 weeks.
 The aim is for everyone to have a fun day away from home in the company of others enjoying a variety of activities, entertainment and home cooked lunch and afternoon tea.
 The emphasis is definitely on fun.

-Once a month we invite our men to come together at 8am for a full English breakfast and a talk from an interesting speaker.
+Once a month we invite our men to come together at 8.30am to 10am for a full English breakfast and a talk from an interesting speaker.
 We’ve had everyone from politicians to church leaders, industry chiefs to those in the media.
-Please have a look at our what’s on page for details of the next event.

-Parish lunches on the last Thursday of the month at St Martin in the Wood at 12 noon.
+Parish lunches are on the 3rd Thursday of the month at St Martin in the Wood at 12 noon.
 Join us for home cooked main course and scrumptious desserts.

 Film nights are held monthly in Salisbury Room, St Boniface Church Centre, starting at 7.30pm.